🛠 Windows Fix

 Close High-Usage Programs

-Some apps may use excessive CPU power.
+Some applications may use more CPU than expected.

 • Select the app in Task Manager